Will vendors' eviction make street food in Bengaluru safer? | | Citizen Matters, Bengaluru

 BBMP’s Dr Vijendra says they’re not keeping count of the number of evictions.
 “The aggrieved vendors very much have the option to apply for the license, show compliance to rules and carry out their trade legally without fear of repercussions,” he says.

-It is to be seen if BBMP’s drive will lead vendors to get licenses and improve food safety standards, or if this will end up as a random, one-off measure.
+It is to be seen if BBMP’s drive will prompt vendors to get licenses and ensure food safety, or if this will end up as a random, one-off measure.

+Both FSSAI certification and BBMP license can add value only when (a) source of food and (b) making/storing of food are strictly controlled processes.
+Otherwise, they would be merely symbolic.
+In fact, given the corruption in the system, it is a token of bribe.

+As regards alleged violation of the Street Vendors Act, no vendors are set up as per that act.
+Vendors simply appear on any footpath and occupy them.
+And the ever-obliging BBMOP officials (and police) turn a blind eye.
+After a few weeks, the vendors stake a claim on the spot.
+How can someone invoke the SVA??